-On Tuesday, Quebec officially moved forward with Bill 87, which André Lamontagne, the province’s minister of agriculture, fisheries, and food (MAPAQ) floated last week at the National Assembly, meaning Uber Eats, DoorDash and any other platform with at least 500 restaurant customers can charge no more than 15 percent for deliveries.
-App usage fees are being capped at 5 percent, or 10 percent in the case that the delivery isn’t being delegated to the third-party service.
+On Tuesday, Quebec officially moved forward with Bill 87, which André Lamontagne, the province’s minister of agriculture, fisheries, and food (MAPAQ), floated last week at the National Assembly, meaning Uber Eats, DoorDash and any other platform with at least 500 restaurant customers can charge no more than 15 percent for deliveries.
+App usage fees are being capped at 5 percent, or 10 percent, if the delivery isn’t being delegated to the third-party service.
 Ultimately, Bill 87 sees that the most a restaurant can be charged, in total, for the service provided by Uber Eats or DoorDash is 20 percent.
 Until now, commission rates climbed as steep as 30 percent.

-The bill also ensures that delivery apps are prohibited from deducting pay from drivers in an effort to recoup profits lost as a result of the cap.
-Any delivery workers whose renumeration is affected will be able to file a complaint online with the MAPAQ.
-The same goes for any restaurant who is being charged a fee that exceeds the 20 percent threshold.
+The bill also ensures that delivery apps are prohibited from deducting pay from drivers to recoup profits lost due to the cap.
+Any delivery workers whose remuneration is affected will be able to file a complaint online with the MAPAQ.
+The same goes for any restaurant that is being charged a fee that exceeds the 20 percent threshold.
 An infringement of these regulations could yield fines of up to $1.5 million.